gorogaron/DeepLearningHW/README.md

 The following scripts were created for the Deep Learning 2018 course from BUTE by József Kenderák and Árom Görög.

 ## Prerequisites
+Anaconda 5.3 contains a lot of libraries but we need the followings:
 ```
 conda install -c conda-forge keras
 conda install -c conda-forge tensorflow